top of page

 The noun 'inconsistency' derives its etymology from the Latin word 'inconsistentia,' which combines the prefix 'in,' meaning 'not,' with 'consistentia,' a noun form of 'consistens,' the present participle of 'consistere.'
 'Consistere' is formed from 'con,' indicating 'together,' and 'sistere,' meaning 'to stand' or 'to place.'
 Therefore, the etymology of 'inconsistency' conveys the idea of something that does not stand together or lacks coherence and uniformity.
 It is used to describe a state or quality characterized by a lack of harmony or uniformity, especially concerning ideas, actions, or behavior, where elements do not align or maintain a consistent pattern.

-Quiz: Find the meaning of inconsistency
+Find the correct meaning of the noun inconsistency:

 Try Again!